rahi-lab/YeaZ-GUI/readme.md

 # YeaZ

-This is the user manual for the graphical interface for yeast segmentation using a state of the art convolutional neural network with U-Net architecture.
-You can find the training set with the annotated images here: https://www.quantsysbio.com/data-and-software/.
+This is the user manual for the graphical interface for segmenting yeast images using the YeaZ convolutional neural network.
+You can find the training set with the segmented training images here: https://www.quantsysbio.com/data-and-software/.

 Want to try out the neural network without installing any software?
 Check out our online segmentation tool at https://lpbs-nn.epfl.ch/.